jicerrato/core-code-from-scratch-readme/README.md

 }
 ```

-**Exercise #3 - Bad code 2** *You must create the code that follows the following logic, if the given number is 100, take this number as special and show the following message: "This is a special number!", but if the number is less than 1000, multiple of 10 and different from 100, you must show the following message: "This number is almost special". if none of the given conditions are met show the following message: "Just a regular number".
+:small_orange_diamond: **Exercise #3 - Bad code 2** *You must create the code that follows the following logic, if the given number is 100, take this number as special and show the following message: "This is a special number!", but if the number is less than 1000, multiple of 10 and different from 100, you must show the following message: "This number is almost special". if none of the given conditions are met show the following message: "Just a regular number".
 Another developer was trying to program the logic, but apparently couldn't, you need to fix the code to work properly*
 ```javascript
 var n = 0;
 if (n == 100) {